criblpacks/cribl-apple-health/README.md

 This pack is still in testing and may need further refinements.
 Please feel free to modifiy as needed and share your improvements to the contact info below.

 ### Version 0.0.5 - 2022-1-03
-In this inital release, we've created the a pipleing for captureing and unrolling
+In this inital release, we've created the a pipline for captureing and unrolling apple health data

 ## Contributing to the Pack
 To contribute to the Pack, please do the following:

-[Contributor instructions go here.]
+Discuss this pack on our Community Slack channel[`#packs`](https://cribl-community.slack.com/archives/C021UP7ETM3)

 ## Contact